Interested in Joining a Registry?

 For more than 25 years, ACC's suite of NCDR registries have been helping hospitals, health systems, centers and practices by providing data-driven insights, analysis and research to inform clinical and operational decisions, allowing the cardiovascular care team to perform at the highest level and to deliver optimal care to every patient, every time.

-The Chest Pain - MI Registry™ is a risk-adjusted, outcomes-based quality improvement program that focuses exclusively on high-risk STEMI/NSTEMI patients.
-It helps hospitals apply ACC clinical guideline recommendations in their facilities and provides invaluable tools to measure care and achieve quality improvement goals.
+The Chest Pain - MI Registry™ is a risk-adjusted outcomes-based quality improvement that focuses on the processes of care for high-risk STEMI/NSTEMI patients and those with unstable angina or low-risk chest pain.
+The registry helps hospitals apply ACC clinical guideline recommendations in their facilities and provides invaluable tools to ensure care and achieve quality improvement goals.